-Dolby Digital is a multi-channel audio codec by Dolby Labs.
+Dolby Digital is a multi-channel audio codec from Dolby Labs.
 It delivers a cinematic surround sound experience and is commonly referred to as the 'industry standard' (primarily because Dolby Labs has been around longer than DTS).

 The first film to use Dolby Digital was Batman Returns in 1992.
-Since then, Dolby has released a slew of increasingly advanced codecs including Dolby Digital Plus, which supports HD surround sound and up to 7.1 speaker channels.
+Since then, Dolby has released a slew of increasingly advanced codecs, including Dolby Digital Plus, which supports HD surround sound and up to 7.1 speaker channels.

 What is DTS?

 DTS (originally Digital Theater Systems) was founded in 1993 to compete with Dolby Labs for surround sound supremacy.
-The company got its big break when Steven Spielberg chose DTS for his dino-romp, Jurassic Park.
+The company got its big break when Steven Spielberg chose DTS for his dino-romp, Jurassic Park (opens in new tab).

 In 1996, DTS began cropping up in consumer hardware.
-The company might not be as well known as its main rival, but many purists believe that DTS offers better sound quality because it encodes audio at higher bit rates.
+The company might not be as well known as its main rival, but many purists believe that DTS offers better sound quality because it encodes audio at higher bit-rates.